 Newmiller Dam is accessible, and beautiful.
 There are different length walks all with benches available throughout.
 The water is a key feature of this location and will make an appearance in any photographs.
 There is a pay & display car park, but it does get very busy at peak times.
 Some of the footpaths are slightly uneven, and flooding can happen in bad weather.

 We realise this is a full village, but there’s so much here we couldn’t narrow it down!
+This is one of the most diverse photography locations in Barnsley (we know – it’s technically Rotherham but we needed to include it in our list!).
 Our favourite spots are the walk between the church and main road, the areas surrounding Wentworth Woodhouse and the fields up towards The Needles Eye.
 The car park in Wentworth is free for up to three hours, and there are plenty of spots for beautiful images regardless of abilities.
 To get to any of the locations there is a fair amount of walking needed from the car park.

 Worsbrough Mill and Country park is a well maintained park owned by Barnsley Museums.
 There’s a working water mill, numerous walks around the countryside and a range of backdrops including their reservoir.
 There’s a pay and display car park on site which usually has spaces free.
 The paths aren’t all paved, so some areas can be very uneven and muddy.

-For information on any of our location sessions get in touch.
+For information on any of our location photography sessions in Barnsley or anywhere in the UK get in touch.